 The price of multi-family real estate property is partially driven by supply and demand.
 This can also be viewed as perceived scarcity.
 This is especially true in metropolitan areas where population growth has created a limited supply of space.
 When demand is high, but space isn’t readily available, real estate investors benefit.
 Right now in the U.S., the population continues to increase while construction and renovation of real estate assets have decreased.
 This has resulted in an all-time high in property scarcity, and those who own income-producing real estate are benefiting greatly.

 How to keep your current gains and continue to build wealth as inflation takes hold:

 Picking what to invest your hard-earned money into can be stressful and confusing.
-A family member recently told me they have the money ready to invest but were just waiting for something they know they won’t lose their money before they jump in.
-Unfortunately, nothing is a guarantee other than those holding on to cash during a period of high inflation are only going to lose in the long run.
-The sustainability of multi-family investing is one of the key drivers motivating new investors to jump into the real estate market.
+Recently, a family member told me they have money ready but were waiting for a “safe” investment.
+Unfortunately, no investment is absolutely guaranteed to be safe.
+But, it is guaranteed that those holding on to cash during a period of high inflation are only going to lose in the long run.
+The sustainability of multi-family investing is one of the key drivers motivating new investors to jump in.
 Investors who understand the advantage of relying on real estate are currently building their wealth at an accelerated speed.

 Click here to watch a Meetup recording on discussing this topic with other like-minded investors.

 Navigating Inflation, Interest Rates, and Cap Rates with Stewart Heath